tysonhunsberger-byte/ambiance/README.md

 # Ambiance

-Ambiance is a modular audio generation toolkit that blends procedural synthesis with external acoustic modeling tools.
-The repository ships with the Windows installers for **Modalys 3.9.0** and **Praat 6.4.45** so that sound designers who run on Windows can hook directly into those environments.
-The Python code offers drop-in simulations when those executables are not available, which keeps the package cross-platform friendly and ready for CI environments.
+Ambiance is a modular audio generation toolkit that blends procedural synthesis with launch hooks for native audio tools.
+Drop any executable into the workspace directory and the system exposes it through the UI and Python helpers while providing fallbacks for cross-platform development and CI.

 ## Features

 - **Composable audio engine** – Combine any number of sources and effects.
-- **External tool integration** – Modalys and Praat installers are detected, extracted into a cache directory on demand, and exposed through Python wrappers.
+- **External tool integration** – Executables placed in the workspace directory are discovered automatically and can be launched from the UI or Python helpers.
 - **In-app launcher** – Provide paths to third-party executables and run them from the External Apps Workbench, capturing stdout/stderr without leaving the UI.
-- **Procedural audio sources** – Sine waves, noise beds, Modalys resonators, and Praat-inspired vocal timbres.
+- **Procedural audio sources** – Sine waves, noise beds, resonant instrument models, and formant-inspired vocal timbres.
 - **Signal processing effects** – Reverb, ping-pong delay, and low-pass filtering.
 - **Command line renderer** – Render ambience tracks directly to WAV files.
 - **Upgradeable architecture** – New sources/effects can be registered by importing a